astronomer/docs/astro/cli/astro-dev-bash.md

 :::

-Run a bash command in a locally running Docker container for an Airflow component.
+Run a bash command in a locally running Docker container for an Apache Airflow® component.
 This command is equivalent to running `docker exec -it <container-id>`.

 ## Usage